aScriptingOreo/rrp-pilot2.0/README.md

     For each Issue I will attempt to provide a solution with RP as the end goal.

 - Flying without licenses
-    >   ``The acquisition of licenses are no required by the majority of the playerbase that wants to purchase or fly aircraft, anyone can buy an aircraft off the catalogue and/or steal any aircraft they can get their hands on.
+    >   ``The acquisition of licenses is not required by the the playerbase that wants to purchase or fly aircraft, anyone can buy an aircraft off the catalogue and/or steal any aircraft they can get their hands on.
 While doing any of those, the player still perform flawlessly without any acquired knowledge from it's character.``
     > [Here's how hard it is to hover a helicopter](https://youtu.be/eXR1olg_I0w?t=234) according to an aerospace engineer

     -   Proposal #1